 Adding Rooms to a Property

 One of the more extreme measures to take in improving the value of your home would be to add other rooms, such as a loft extension or a conservatory.
-In doing this, homeowners increase the overall size and space of the property, and can add significant value to the home.
+In doing this, homeowners increase the overall size and space of the property, and can add significant value to the home when looking to sell any property.
 In just this year alone, 22% of houses sold have had such extensions added, of which have attracted more buyers and further increased their value.

 Regardless of budget, there are many different ways in which homeowners can make improvements to their properties, all helping to attract more buyers and potentially add value to their property.